How to Divide Dahlia Tubers in the Spring

 Don’t water your newly planted tubers until you see the first green shoots coming up through the ground.
 Watering before any new growth is visible can cause the tubers to rot.

 Consistently water your dahlia plants through the growing season.
-After your dahlias are established, you should water your plants deeply 2-3 times a week for at least 30 minutes.
-I have a drip system that works really well.
+After establishing your dahlias, you should water your plants deeply 2-3 times a week for at least 30 minutes.
+I have a drip system that works well.

-Slugs and snails LOVE dahlias so as soon as you see new growth popping out of the ground, you must use some sort of slug prevention.
-I use Sluggo which is safe for pets.
-I can’t tell you how many times I have had slugs eat the plant as it was just starting out.
+Slugs and snails LOVE dahlias, so as soon as you see new growth popping out of the ground, you must use some slug prevention.
+I use Sluggo, which is safe for pets.
+I can’t tell you how often I have had slugs eat the plant as it was just starting.

 Common Questions About Dividing Dahlia Tubers

 The dahlia clump of tubers will become too large.
-The dahlia’s energy is spread too thin among too many stems causing the plant to produce fewer flowers with less vibrant blooms.
+The dahlia’s energy will be spread too thin among too many stems, causing the plant to produce fewer flowers with less vibrant blooms.

 In general, dahlias should be divided every two to three years, depending on the size of the plant and the growing conditions.

-Dividing dahlia tubers every year is the best way to ensure you get the most beautiful flowers.
-By following this process you will keep your dahlia plants healthy.
+Dividing dahlia tubers every year is the best way to ensure the most beautiful flowers and keep your dahlia plants healthy.

 Until next time,